zure-joona-immonen/ci-security/labs/lab03-sca/README.md

 ### RetireJS

 Has multiple ouput options and fits nicely to build pipeline.
 Although it naturally misses the NuGet vulnerabilities and only reports the JS ones.

+### Dependabot

+Dependabot has also noticed need for updates that can be found from: <https://github.com/Rinorragi/ci-security/pulls>

 </details>